-Tripawds Doc Discusses Post-Amputation Side Effects
+Tripawds Vet Discusses Post-Amputation Side Effects in Dogs

-If you notice a large pocket of fluid building up around the incision, accompanied by some dripping, your dog may have a seroma.
+If you notice a large pocket of fluid building up around the incision, accompanied by some dripping, your Tripawd may have a seroma.
 Seromas can happen after any invasive procedure but are most common with amputation surgeries.
 Although seromas look terrible, usually they are harmless and can be often be resolved with a pressure bandage and/or draining in the office.

 When to See Your Vet